craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Mountain Hall.md

 ### Food
 What lives here?
 #### Meat
-Goats, Chicken, and Pig are husbanded in Mountain Hall.
+Goats, Chicken, and Wurm are husbanded in Mountain Hall.
 They are fed moss, insects, squash rinds, and other wastes.
 Beef is imported from the north.

 #### Dairy
 Goat's milk and cheese are the locally produced dairy.
 Eggs are produced en mass by chicken.